 The pilot light is a small gas flame that stays lit all the time.
 This flame ignites the natural gas or propane fuel that operates the appliance when it's turned on.
 A flame sensor, or thermocouple, is responsible for determining whether the pilot light is on or not.
 Find this sensor near the tip of the pilot flame.
 When the thermocouple senses a lit pilot, it leaves the main gas valve open.
-If the pilot light goes out, or isn't burning hot enough, it closes the valve, cutting off gas flow so it won't build up inside your house.
+If the pilot light is out, or isn't burning hot enough, it closes the valve, cutting off gas flow so it won't build up inside your house.

 The flame on a pilot light should be bright blue or bluish-green with a small yellow spot at the tip.
 It also should be strong enough to reach the tip of the thermocouple, located about 1/2 an inch away from the tip of the flame.
 Yellow, weak-looking flames indicate a problem, and can mean the production of carbon monoxide.